-I am currently senior lecturer in business and course leader of the business foundation year at Southampton Solent University.
+I am currently senior lecturer in business and course leader of the business foundation year at Solent University.

 Prior to completing my PhD in 2001, I took up an 18 post-doctoral position with the University of Wales, Bangor (UWB) as a research manager responsible for the UK phase of an international gerontological research project funded by DfID (2000-2001) and managed the research and development of the University’s virtual learning environment (2001-2002), funded by the Joint Information Services Council (JISC).